 The Society may be removed from the Register of Incorporated Societies in accordance with the provisions of Part 5 of the Act.

-The Executive Committee shall give 30 Working Days written Notice to all Members of the proposed resolution to remove the Society from the Register of Incorporated Societies.
+The Board shall give 30 Working Days written Notice to all Members of the proposed resolution to remove the Society from the Register of Incorporated Societies.

-The Executive Committee shall also give written Notice to all Members of the General Meeting at which any such proposed resolution is to be considered.
+The Board shall also give written Notice to all Members of the General Meeting at which any such proposed resolution is to be considered.
 The Notice shall include all information as required by section 228(4) of the Act.

 Any resolution to remove the Society from the Register of Incorporated Societies must be passed by a simple majority of all Members present and voting.